-Tender procedure for: Award the contract to the tenderer which has submitted a tender Cancel the tender procedure in exceptional circumstances, such as: Service contract which complies with the formal requirements and the eligibility rules; whose total budget is within the maximum budget available for the project; which meets the minimum technical requirements specified in the tender dossier; and which is the best value for money (satisfying all of the above conditions). - none of the tenders satisfies the selection/award criteria of the tender procedure; no tenders achieved the minimum threshold during the technical evaluation; total price (comprising both the fees, the incidental expenditure and the provision for expenditure verification) of all tenders received exceed the maximum amount available for the contract.
-Supply and Works contract which complies with the formal requirements and the eligibility rules; whose total budget is within the maximum budget available for the project; which meets the minimum technical requirements specified in the tender dossier; and - none of the tenders satisfies the selection/award criteria of the tender procedure; all tenders received exceed the maximum budget available for the contract.
+- which complies with the formal requirements and the eligibility rules; - whose total budget is within the maximum budget available for the project; - which meets the minimum technical requirements specified in the tender dossier; and - which is the least expensive tender (satisfying all of the above conditions). - none of the tenders satisfies the selection/award criteria of the tender procedure; - all tenders received exceed the maximum budget available for the contract.